 Undeterred, Bruce went on his own.
 He did the class, made the jump, and hasn’t stopped jumping since.
 To Bruce’s knowledge, the other guy never did made a skydive.
 That was 29 years ago.

 “I’ve been at it for a while,” Bruce laughs.

 To date, Bruce has been a beloved fixture at Skydive Monroe for 17 years.

 “We have always had a decent plane,” Bruce smiles.
 “We can get to altitude in 10 minutes.
 The owner is safety-oriented.
 We have got a solid safety record.
 The equipment is really nice.
 It’s really nice here, and I’m proud of it.”

 In three decades of skydiving here, there and everywhere, it’s no wonder that there are plenty that stand out in Bruce’s memory.

-"I have three kids," he says, "And my middle child--who is the oldest daughter--took up skydiving.
+“I have three kids,” he says, “And my middle child–who is the oldest daughter–took up skydiving.
 It just so happens that I am a medium-build kind of guy, and she was tiny, so I was pretty much one of two instructors that could go with her.
 I taught her all the way through.
 I was her main instructor the entire time.
-Yes, I did fail her on a level just because she didn't do what she was supposed to do.
-She was surprised that I did it, but I think she appreciate it as well.
-You don't skate through life, especially something like this.
-It is kind of important to know the safety stuff."
+Yes, I did fail her on a level just because she didn’t do what she was supposed to do.
+She was surprised that I did it, but I think she appreciated it as well.
+You don’t skate through life, especially something like this.
+It is kind of important to know the safety stuff.”